mosra/magnum-website/content/build-status.rst

     Travis CI recently switched all OSS projects to `trial plans with a one-time credit allowance <https://blog.travis-ci.com/2020-11-02-travis-ci-new-billing>`_, practically preventing everyone from using their services.
 Affected builds, which will get increasingly stale, are marked with a :label-flat-dim:`dim color` and migration to other services is underway.
-PR merges may get delayed and stability of the ``master`` branch is temporarily not guaranteed on macOS, iOS and Android platforms.
+Stability of the ``master`` branch is temporarily not guaranteed on iOS and Android platforms.

 `Main repositories`_
 ====================